evgenyorlov/evgenyorlov.github.io/content/blog/clues-few-shot-evaluation-in-nlu/index.md

 - Due to the gap between pre-training and task objectives, the few-shot setting is challenging for classic fine-tuning (not enough data to learn task-specific head effectively).
 - Prompt-based fine-tuning tries to address this gap, by formulating task objective in a format as close to the pretraining objective as possible.
-- The illustration of the idea taken from [the original paper](https://aclanthology.org/2021.acl-long.295.pdf) is show below
+- The illustration of the idea taken from [the original paper](https://aclanthology.org/2021.acl-long.295.pdf) is shown below

 ![PT](images/prompt_based_ft.png)